GiovaLomba/defaultsjs/README.md

 ### Enjoy

-I hope this will save you some times and makes your days happier!
+I really hope this will save you some time and makes your days happier!